A complete guide to Confluence pricing in 2026

 Confluence pricing for Data Center

-Before the cloud was king, companies often hosted Confluence on their own servers.
-Atlassian has since stopped selling its "Server" product, but the self-hosted option lives on as Confluence Data Center.
-This is for organizations that have no choice but to keep their data on-premise, usually for strict regulatory or data policy reasons.
+Before the cloud became the standard, many companies hosted Confluence on their own servers.
+Atlassian continues to support a self-hosted option via Confluence Data Center.
+This is a robust choice for organizations that need to keep their data on-premise due to strict regulatory or data policy reasons.

-Cost: Data Center is priced with an annual license that’s based on user tiers.
-It kicks off at around $28,000 a year for 500 users, but you’ll need to contact sales for an actual quote.
+• Cost: Data Center is priced with an annual license that’s based on user tiers.
+It starts at approximately $28,000 a year for 500 users, and you can contact sales for a tailored quote.

-Who it’s for: Companies in finance, government, or healthcare that have strict compliance rules.
+• Who it's for: Companies in finance, government, or healthcare that have specific compliance rules.

 Key factors in your Confluence pricing decision